 What Are My Chances Of Winning The Appeal?

-Aside from having the necessary medical evidence, your chances may vary depending on the level of appeal and your representation by experienced counsel.
-According to a study by Martindale-NOLO, only 23 percent of applicants are approved at the initial application stage.
-For those who present evidence at a hearing, 46 percent end up winning their case.
-Having a good lawyer really helps, as 50 percent of the respondents in the study with representation won their case after the hearing, compared with 23 percent of those who represented themselves.
+Your chances may vary depending on the evidence, the level of appeal, and your representation by experienced counsel.
+According to a study by Martindale-NOLO, only 23 percent of applicants get approved at the initial application stage.
+For those who present evidence at a hearing, 46 percent win their cases.
+Having a good lawyer helps.
+Fifty percent of respondents with representation won their cases after the hearing.
+That’s compared to 23 percent of those who represented themselves.

 Can I Receive Benefits While Appealing A Termination?

-If your case is subjected to a continuing disability review and your benefits are terminated (either because your condition has improved or you’re no longer eligible for SSI), you may be able to continue receiving benefits while you wait for an appeal.
-You must sign and return Form SSA-795 within 10 days of receiving the notice.
-The form should be included with the denial of benefits notice.
+If your case comes under a continuing disability review and your benefits end, you could still claim benefits while you wait for an appeal.
+You must sign and return Form SSA-795 within ten days of receiving the notice.
+The form should come with the denial of benefits notice.

 Can A Medical Marijuana Prescription Cause A Problem For My Case?

-Even though New York has a limited medical marijuana program for some serious conditions, marijuana remains illegal at the federal level.
-SSDI is a program of the federal government, and possession of an illegal substance, including marijuana, could not only lead to a denial of benefits, but could lead to arrest and prosecution.
+New York has a limited medical marijuana program for some serious conditions.
+However, marijuana remains illegal at the federal level.
+SSDI is a program of the federal government.
+Possession of an illegal substance like marijuana could lead to a denial of benefits and arrest and prosecution.

 Speak With A New York Social Security Disability Appeals Specialist Today